evroon/bracket/docs/docs/community/contributing.md

 Bracket uses [crowdin](https://crowdin.com/project/bracket) for translations.
 You can add/improve translations here in your language.

+If you want to add a new language, create an issue and I will add the language to Crowdin.

 ### Manually adding translations

 You can add a translation by copying the English `en` locale